daormar/debasher/doc/design_doc_resident.md

   a machine crash, to its last consistent snapshot.
 Second step: `fsync` of the input log every few messages (group commit), which also protects the work since that snapshot, at a cost in throughput.
   Neither is designed nor built.
+- **A hook for the module to learn that a port closed.** Today only the engine records a `CLOSE`: the barrier will use it and it is stored in `closed_ports`, but `capture_node_state()` and `restore_node_state()` never see it, so a module cannot react to the end of a channel, for example to emit a final result.
+A hook would have to be called in the order of the input log, and replayed, like `process_data`, so that the state a module builds from it is the one it would have had without a crash.
+Not designed.